apache/phoenix-site/site/source/src/site/markdown/contributing.md

 These steps are explained in greater detail below.

+Note that the instructions below are for the main Phoenix project.
+Use the corresponding [repository](source.html) for the other subprojects.
+Tephra and Omid also have their own [JIRA project](issues.html)

 ### Discuss on the mailing list

 It's often best to discuss a change on the public mailing lists before creating and submitting a patch.